psiberx/cp2077-archive-xl/README.md

 # ArchiveXL

-Archive Extension Loader allows you to expand game resources that are currently not suitable for modifications without conflicts.
+ArchiveXL is a modding tool that allows you to load certain game resources without overwriting original game files, thus allowing multiple mods expand the same resource without conflicts.

 ## Installation